kubeflow/website/content/docs/started/getting-started.md

 weight = 1
 +++

-There are a variety of ways to instal Kubeflow
+There are a variety of ways to install Kubeflow

-* GCP users should follow [guide for deploying on GCP](/docs/gke/deploy/)
+* GCP users should follow the [guide for deploying on GCP](/docs/gke/deploy/)
 * On prem users or users with an existing Kubernetes cluster should follow the [guide for deploying on kubernetes](/docs/started/getting-started-k8s.md)
 * Users who want to run Kubernetes locally in a virtual machine can select one of the following options

    * [MiniKF setup](/docs/started/getting-started-minikf/)
       * MiniKF is a fast and easy way to get started with Kubeflow.